rohan908/Project-CinderSight/README.md

 # Copy environment template
 cp env.example .env

-# Edit .env with your configuration (optional for now)
+# Edit .env with your configuration
 nano .env
 ```

+**Important**: You must configure Supabase environment variables for the API to work.
+See the [Supabase Setup](#supabase-setup) section below.

 ### 3. Run with Docker Compose